jennerdulce/data-structures-and-algorithms/java/codechallenges/README.md

   - If empty add the node to the head of the Linked List
 - If not empty:
   - Start at head of Linked List
-  - Create a while loop to loop through nodes until it reaches the end of the linked list
+  - Create a while loop to loop through nodes until it reaches the end of the Linked List
     - Assign node as the current nodes next value

 ### `.includes(int)`